JorgeRojo/slack-bitbucket-merge-control-chrome-extension/documentation/TYPESCRIPT_MIGRATION.md

 ## ✅ Migration Completed

 The TypeScript migration has been successfully completed as of July 2025.
-All source files and most test files have been migrated from JavaScript to TypeScript with proper type definitions and error handling.

-## ✅ Migration Completed

-The TypeScript migration has been successfully completed as of July 2025.
-All source files and most test files have been migrated from JavaScript to TypeScript with proper type definitions and error handling.
+All source files and test files have been migrated from JavaScript to TypeScript with proper type definitions and error handling.

 ### Migrated Files